raydenlim/tp/docs/UserGuide.md

 ### 👀Viewing an assignment grade: `viewgrade`
-Shows a person’s assignment grade.
+Shows a student’s assignment grade.

 Format: `viewgrade n/STUDENT_NAME a/ASSIGNMENT`

 Parameters:
-* STUDENT_NAME The name of the person.
+* STUDENT_NAME The name of the student.
 * ASSIGNMENT The name of the assignment.

 Examples: